Japan current account shows yen effect will be lagged

 Investors expect the central bank will become more aggressive in its policy from next month, with Haruhiko Kuroda, the president of the Asian Development Bank and an advocate of aggressive easing, set to become governor in coming weeks.

-The GDP figures translated into annualised growth of 0.2 percent in price-adjusted real terms, in line with expectations and better than an initial reading of a 0.4 percent contraction, the data showed.
+The GDP figures translated into annualized growth of 0.2 percent in price-adjusted real terms, in line with expectations and better than an initial reading of a 0.4 percent contraction, the data showed.

-Japan's performance compared with an annualised 0.1 percent expansion in the United States in the same period, and a 2.3 percent contraction in the 17-country euro zone.
+Japan's performance compared with an annualized 0.1 percent expansion in the United States in the same period, and a 2.3 percent contraction in the 17-country euro zone.

 Capital expenditure fell a revised 1.5 percent in the fourth quarter, compared with a 1.2 percent decline expected by economists and a preliminary reading of a 2.6 percent decline.